mishoo/UglifyJS/README.md

   --reserved-file               File containing reserved names --reserve-domprops            Make (most?)
 DOM properties reserved for
                                 --mangle-props
-  --mangle-props                Mangle property names (default `0`).
-Set to
-                                `true` or `1` to mangle all property names.
-Set to `unquoted` or `2` to only mangle unquoted property names.
-Mode `2` also enables the `keep_quoted_props` beautifier option to
-                                preserve the quotes around property names and disables the `properties` compressor option to
-                                prevent rewriting quoted properties with dot
-                                notation.
-You can override these by setting them explicitly on the command line.
-  --mangle-regex                Only mangle property names matching the regex --name-cache                  File to hold mangled names mappings
+  --name-cache                  File to hold mangled names mappings
 ```